This post may contain affiliate links. Please see my disclosure policy for details.

 After, they carried her body back to her bedroom at the inn.
 They left her there for a few days and then an undertaker buried her body in an unmarked grave somewhere in St Sennen church.

 Annie’s Shadow at the First and Last Inn

-People who have slept in her room report to have dreams of drowning and being trapped in fishing nets.
+People who have slept in her room report having dreams of drowning and being trapped in fishing nets.